Mickey's Twice Upon a Christmas: Home media

-Mickey's Twice Upon a Christmas was first released on DVD and VHS on November 9, 2004.
+Mickey's Twice Upon a Christmas was first released on DVD and VHS on November 9, 2004. and followed by United Kingdom was released on November 15, 2004.
 Coinciding with its 10th anniversary, the film was released in a 2-Movie Collection Blu-ray and DVD with its predecessor Mickey's Once Upon a Christmas on November 4, 2014.

 The film was made available to stream on Netflix.
 It was subsequently released on Disney+.

 Broadcast

 Mickey's Twice Upon a Christmas aired in the United States on ABC Family in December 2013, and in December 2015.
 It aired on Freeform in December 2022.

 Reception

 Critical response

 Joe Leydon of Variety stated, "All segments are sufficiently brisk to sustain interest of restless small fry. [...]
 Computer-generated imagery provides pleasingly colorful, seemingly 3-D eye-candy.
 Even so, novelty value of classic toon characters in CGI format likely will be lost on little ones raised on Shrek and Toy Story."
 Robert Pardi of TV Guide gave the film a grade of three out of five stars, saying, "A candy-cane palate and a festive soundtrack bolster this omnibus, which allows Disney favorites a chance to strut some new stuff."
 Rebecka Schumann of International Business Times named Mickey's Twice Upon a Christmas one of their "best Christmas movie picks for kids."

 Bryce Olin of FanSided included Mickey's Twice Upon a Christmas in their "Best Christmas Movies on Netflix 2016" list.
 Michael Thomas of Collider included Mickey's Twice Upon a Christmas in their "Best Holiday Movies and Shows on Disney+" list, stating, "The computer-animated special allows for the Disney crew to shine with each getting major focus across their individual stories.
 If you love Mickey and his friends, Mickey Twice Upon a Christmas is a wonderful time."
 Megan Stein of Country Living included Mickey's Twice Upon a Christmas in their "35 Best Christmas Movies on Disney+ to Get You In the Holiday Spirit" list.

 People Magazine included Mickey's Twice Upon a Christmas in their "Best Christmas Movies to Stream on Disney+ in 2022" list and called it a "series of heartwarming holiday stories."
 Korin Miller and Naydeline Mejia of Women's Health included Mickey's Twice Upon a Christmas in their "40 Best Christmas Movies On Disney+" list, asserting, "This animated flick features five Christmas-themed shorts that are all kinds of adorable."
 Sydni Ellis of PopSugar ranked Mickey's Twice Upon a Christmas first in their "17 Best Holiday Movies to Watch With Little Kids" list.